Iron

 Water-fertilizer regulation drives microorganisms to promote iron, nitrogen and manganese cycling: A solution for arsenic and cadmium pollution in paddy soils ScienceDirect.com

-Gardening: Feeding iron-hungry plants Detroit News
+Gardening: Feeding iron-hungry plants The Detroit News